csisc/YoungSci/README.md

 *This Ranking is kept for archival purposes.
 It ceased working on 28 October 2024.*

-**To cite the Ranking:** Turki, H. (2023). *YoungSci: An h-index ranking for Tunisian scientists aged 40 or less based on Google Scholar*.
+**To cite the Ranking:** Turki, H. (2023). *csisc/YoungSci: An h-index ranking for Tunisian scientists aged 40 or less based on Google Scholar*.
 Zenodo. doi:10.5281/zenodo.13786054.

 **For an introduction for previous h-index rankings for Tunisian scientists:** https://github.com/csisc/TuniSci.